kl3mousse/street-sweeper-13/README.md

-# Street Sweeper 13 (webxdc)
+# Street Sweeper 13

 An open-source word-collection game where you control a street sweeper to collect letters and spell French words while avoiding obstacles.
+This is a webxdc game, able to run as a webapp, or embedded in chat clients that support webxdc.

 ## Credits